Reception - Classes Sun and Moon

 |Areas of Learning in the Unit||Themes|

-The children will take part in a daily class input for Phonics, Mathematics and PSED (personal, social and emotional development).
-From these the children will be called in groups to take part in a small group teacher-led activity.
+The children will take part in a daily class input for Phonics, Literacy and Mathematics.
+Children will complete tasks linking to these areas.
 In addition the children will read twice a week and bring home 3 reading books.
 2 books will be levelled at the children’s ability and 1 will be for parents to share with their child.
 The children will take part in music, PE and RE activities once a week.

 If you have any concerns or successes you want to share please let one of the staff know as soon as possible, don’t wait for parents evening.
 Privacy can be arranged if needed.
 We will also contact you if we have any concerns.